mantidproject/mantid/dev-docs/source/MVPTutorial/CompleteGUI.rst

     app.exec_()

-which has the addition of the data and colour models being passed to the Presenter.
-This makes it easier for us to replace the Model at a later date.
+which has the addition of the data and colour models being passed to the presenter.
+This makes it easier for us to replace the model at a later date.

 ``master_view.py``